ConfederacyOfGaia/Gaia/dms-guide.md

   - Black River
   - Coral River
 - Cities on the Sea of Fallen Stars:
+  - Bayonne
+  - Lares
+  - Mazurek
   - Muldr
+  - Orlane (from N1 Against the Cult of the Reptile God)
   - Port of Attleram
-  - Bayonne
   - [Squamusport](#squamusport), on the Coral River delta
   - Salinas
-  - Lares
-  - Mazurek
 - Islands in the Sea of Fallen Stars:
   - Darkmoon
     - Home of the seafaring elves